On the Noisy Gradient Descent that Generalizes as SGD: Empirical study

 \subsection{Mini-batch MSGD}

 Finally, we discuss the mini-batch version of MSGD which is of practical interests.
 During each iteration of the vanilla MSGD, the information of full training set is required, which is unacceptable in practice.
 As an extension, we introduce Algorithm~\ref{alg:batch-msgd}, the \emph{mini-batch MSGD}.
 For example, when the plugged noise is Fisher Gaussian noise, we call the algorithm \emph{[MSGD-Fisher]-$B$}, where $B$ denotes the batch size of the mini-batch MSGD algorithm.
 We emphasize that the sampling noise in [MSGD-Fisher]-$B$ is a sparse Gaussian noise plus an SGD sampling noise, thus it belongs to a new class different from what we have discussed before.
+However, thanks to the fact that noise class is unimportant the regularization ability, the noises we adopt here do not limit the capability of the mini-batch MSGD.

-\paragraph{Large batch training} When training with SGD, as the batch size becomes large, the generalization gets hurt since the gradient noise tends to be small ~\cite{keskar2016large}.
+\textbf{Large batch training}~ When training with SGD, as the batch size becomes large, the generalization gets hurt since the gradient noise tends to be small ~\cite{keskar2016large}.
 A promising method to close the generalization gap of large batch training is adding a compensatory gradient noise, e.g., a Gaussian gradient noise using scaled Fisher as covariance~\cite{wen2019interplay}.
 However as we have discussed in Section~\ref{sec:gen-gauss-noise}, it is computationally costly to directly insert a structured Gaussian noise via SVD.
 Instead, the algorithm [MSGD-Fisher]-$B$ provides an efficient method for injecting a compensatory sampling noise from the (sparse) Gaussian class.

-\paragraph{Experiments} We thus perform large batch training experiments with our [MSGD-Fisher]-$B$ algorithm.
+\textbf{Experiments}~ We thus perform large batch training experiments with our [MSGD-Fisher]-$B$ algorithm.
 The results are shown in Figure~\ref{fig:batch-msgd}.
 Since in this case the covariance of the sampling noise becomes hard to calculate, we simply tune the noise magnitude to achieve its best performance.
 As illustrated in Figure~\ref{fig:batch-msgd} (a) (b), on toy datasets the [MSGD-Fisher]-$B$ with large batch size has a even better generalization compared with small batch SGD.
 Its convergence is also faster.
 Even in real settings of training ResNet-18 on CIFAR10, Figure~\ref{fig:batch-msgd} (c) demonstrates that the [MSGD-Fisher]-$B$ with large batch size generalizes well as the small batch SGD, while SGD with large batch size performs worse.